Sembly AI

 • Change management: Training line managers and HR professionals to work effectively with AI

-What is the best meeting agentic AI for HR?
+What is the best meeting AI for HR?

 Sembly AI is the best meeting intelligence for HR professionals.
 The platform records conversations, generates searchable transcripts with speaker identification, and automatically drafts structured documents in professional formats.
 For talent acquisition specifically, Sembly identifies key qualifications mentioned during interviews, flags concerns raised by interviewers, extracts specific examples candidates provide, and generates structured summaries.